 Space is the most valuable commodity for the defensive driver.
-It allows us more time to make decisions and allows us to have greater visibility of the environment around us.
+It allows drivers more time to make decisions and greater visibility of the environment around them.

-Utilizing all of the elements listed above will provide the Ready Mix driver with more information earlier.
-It will allow them time to make better use of that information and maintain a space cushion on all 4 sides of their vehicle.
+Utilizing all of the elements listed above will provide the driver with more information earlier.
+It will allow them time to make better use of that information and maintain a space cushion on all sides of their vehicles.

-Maintaining adequate space around your vehicle allows the driver to focus on the environment as a whole - not constantly focus on single items that detract from your overall situational awareness.
+Maintaining adequate space around the vehicle allows the driver to focus on the environment as a whole - not constantly focus on single items that detract from their overall situational awareness.

-When a cyclist is operating on the edge of the right lane you are driving in, they become the focus.
-They travel up and down the right side of your vehicle as you pass them and they pass you.
+When a cyclist is operating on the edge of the right lane, they become the focus.
+They travel up and down the right side of your vehicle as drivers pass them and they pass you.
 The defensive driver will share the road with the cyclist and focus their efforts on ensuring that they maintain an adequate following distance behind the cyclist.
 When it is safe to do so they will respect the cyclist's right to share the road and give them lots of space to safely operate.
-Once safely in front of the cyclist the Ready Mix driver will monitor the cyclist's movements utilizing their multiple mirrors.
+Once safely in front of the cyclist the driver will monitor the cyclist's movements utilizing their multiple mirrors.